phunterlau/phunterlau.github.io/_posts/2021-12-20-why_ml_fails_security_ml_is_not_everything_en.md

 * Machine learning is a tip of the iceberg in AI
 * Have you thought of any simpler approaches?

-## Nope, deep learning is not your solution!
+## Nope, deep learning is not your solution

 We see a lot of cases where people think machine learning only means deep learning.
 Deep neural networks have demonstrated a powerful advantage for representation learning in areas such as images and text, as well as the magical effect of transfer learning in solving multiple problems brought by neural networks, which brings many sparkles to the mind to solve cybersecurity problems.
 We're all wondering if this can help cybersecurity: can I crack the hidden features in the encrypted traffic? can I transfer the features from windows PE to Linux ELF?
 However, "there is no such thing as a free lunch," and deep learning has gained its proble solving magic at the expense of its applicability.
 Some failures that have emerged in recent years have taught us some lessons.